Spike-Zbb/Test-Just-The-Docs-Template/docs/Reset.md

 ### Safer alternative
 If you're unsure about using git reset --hard, you might want to consider git revert or git checkout, which offer safer ways to undo changes without losing any data permanently.

-git reset offers a wide range of ways to undo work, from unstaging changes to rolling back entire commits.
+In summary,git reset offers a wide range of ways to undo work, from unstaging changes to rolling back entire commits.
 However, it's important to use it carefully, particularly with the --hard option.
 If you're only undoing staged changes, git reset with no additional options (or using --mixed) is the safest approach.
 ---